 Wylecia Wiggs Harris, PhD, CAE (ex-officio)

-Wylecia Wiggs Harris, Ph.D. joined AHIMA as CEO in February 2018.
-Dr. Harris serves as an ex-officio member of the AHIMA Board of Directors, Nominating Committee, Council for Excellence in Education and Commission on Certification for Health Informatics and Information Management.
+Dr. Harris joined AHIMA as CEO in February 2018, developing the organization’s strategic plan, and advancing its mission and vision, nationally and internationally, to position AHIMA as a global leader.
+Dr. Harris serves as an ex-officio member of the AHIMA Board of Directors, AHIMA Foundation Board of Directors, Nominating Committee, Council for Excellence in Education, and Commission on Certification for Health Informatics and Information Management.

 Prior to AHIMA, Dr. Harris was CEO at the League of Women Voters of the United States (LWVUS) and the League of Women Voters Education Fund.
-While at the LWVUS, Dr. Harris was responsible for enlivening the national organization.
-Working with her Board of Directors, she created and led an organizational transformation strategy to increase the impact, relevance, and visibility of the LWVUS and its 700+ affiliates.
-Prior to her work at LWVUS, Dr. Harris held senior executive positions at the American Nurses Association, including as Chief Operating Officer.
-Dr. Harris was executive director of the Center for American Nurses and executive director of the Maryland-based Sister to Sister Foundation—a national organization supporting women’s health issues and heart disease education.
-Dr. Harris also served as senior vice president and executive director at the American Heart Association.
+While at the LWVUS, Dr. Harris was responsible for elevating the national presence of the organization, strengthening brand and impact.
+Working with the Board of Directors, she created and led a transformation strategy to increase the impact, relevancy, and visibility of the LWVUS and its 700+ affiliates.
+Prior to her work at LWVUS, Dr. Harris served as Chief Operating Officer of the American Nurses Association, executive director of the Center for American Nurses, and executive director of the Maryland-based Sister to Sister Foundation -- a national organization supporting women’s health issues and heart disease education.
+Dr. Harris served as senior vice president and executive director at the American Heart Association.

 Anisa Tootla (ex-officio)

 Anisa Tootla is a nonprofit executive with extensive experience in organizational growth, modernizing membership organizations for operational excellence, and building strong teams for success.
 Anisa has spent much of her career at the intersection of social impact and member value.